lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 ### Option: `login_server`

-This option allows you to specify an alternative login server instead of the default `https://controlplane.tailscale.com`.
-You can for example specify a selfhosted [headscale][headscale] instance.
+This option lets you specify you to specify a custom control server instead of the default (`https://controlplane.tailscale.com`).
+This is useful if you are running your own Tailscale control server, for example, a self-hosted [Headscale] instance.

+### Option: `tags`

+This option allows you to specify specific ACL tags for this Tailscale instance.
+They need to start with `tag:`.

+More information: [ACL tags][tailscale_info_acls]

 ## Taildrop